 Usually, doctors prefer to repair the valve instead of replacing it.
 It all depends on your particular case, though.

-If you get a replacement, the valve may be a man-made device or it could come from a pig, a cow, or someone who signed up for organ donation before she died.
+If you get a replacement, the valve may be a man-made device or it could come from a pig, a cow, or someone who signed up for organ donation before they died.

 During open-heart surgery, you’ll be given something so you won’t be awake.
 You will not feel pain during the procedure.